Alexander Stubb

-Cai-Göran Alexander Stubb (/sv-FI/, born 1 April 1968) is the president of Finland, having taken office in 2024.
-He previously served as prime minister of Finland from 2014 to 2015.
+Cai-Göran Alexander Stubb (Note: /sv-FI/) (born 1 April 1968) is a Finnish politician serving as the president of Finland since 2024.
+A member of the National Coalition Party, he previously served as prime minister of Finland from 2014 to 2015 and has held several senior ministerial posts since 2008.

-Rising in politics as a researcher specialised in the affairs of the European Union, he was elected to the European Parliament in 2004 as a member of the National Coalition Party.
-In 2008, Stubb was appointed Minister for Foreign Affairs.
-In 2011, he was elected to the Finnish Parliament for the first time as an MP with the second-highest vote count in the election.
-He was then appointed Minister for European Affairs and Trade in the Cabinet of Jyrki Katainen.
+Rising in politics as a researcher specialised in the European Union, he was elected to the European Parliament in 2004 and was appointed Minister for Foreign Affairs in 2008.
+In 2011, he was elected to the Parliament of Finland and was later appointed Minister for European Affairs and Trade in the Cabinet of Jyrki Katainen.